How To Create an Online Community

 SocialEngine - Community Software

-So you want to create a social network, and you want it to be vibrant.
+So you want to create a Social Network, and you want it to be vibrant.
 What are some things you can do to make sure you’re successful?

 First, you have to accept that humans are tricky things.
 You can’t write a formula for how to grow a community, or at least if you can, I’ve never heard of it.
 Some fads explode one day and disappear the next, while some slowly burn into a wildfire.
 But enough with super vague metaphors, lets talk about community building in the most practical terms possible.